ur-technology/go-ur/README.md

 ## License

-The go-ethereum library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](http://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.
+The go-ur library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](http://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.

-The go-ethereum binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.
+The go-ur binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.